 At the store: Buy bottled water, one gallon per person per day.
 Stock up on ready-to-eat, non-perishable foods, like canned soups, peanut butter, crackers, dried fruit, nuts, chocolate and pretzels.
 You’ll probably want liquor, and, if you smoke, cigarettes, and make sure to have plenty of kibble on hand for your pets.
 Get a bag or two of ice (or make as much as you can) for your freezer.
 It could prevent food from going bad if your electricity goes out for only a short while.

-If you don't have flashlights (LED strongly preferred) and a battery-or-crank-operated radio, get them.
-As of yesterday, J&R was still selling a two-in-one with a USB port and solar charge capability.
-You're also going to need a lot of batteries, because the power could be out for awhile.
-(My mother, an Andrew veteran and avid Weather Channel-watcher, reports that "the ground is already saturated from all the recent rain, which invites telephone poles and trees to come crashing down.")
+If you don’t have flashlights (LED strongly preferred) and a battery-or-crank-operated radio, get them.
+As of yesterday, J&R; was still selling a two-in-one with a USB port and solar charge capability.
+A dedicated solar charger is probably a good idea.
+You’re also going to need a lot of batteries, because the power could be out for a while.

 You’ll also want a first-aid kit and to fill your prescriptions.
 Take out cash and try to break it down to small bills.